DrTol/pressure_loss_calculator-Matlab/README.md

 # How2Use
 Example scripts are given to illustrate how to use the tools developed.
--  [examplePressureLoss.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/examplePressureLoss.m): shows how to use the main Matlab tool **PressureLossCalculator.m** with a given data for a pipe segment with different combinations of the solver and the Darcy-Weisbach friction factor algorithms in question.
+-  [examplePressureLoss.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/examplePressureLoss.m): shows how to use the main Matlab tool **PressureLossCalculator.m** with a given data for a pipe segment with different combinations of the solver and the Darcy-Weisbach friction factor algorithms (details given in [Features](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/README.md#features)).

 # Contributing
 Describe how other developers can help